Thomasjkeel/FDRI-comparing-rainfall-data-in-upper-severn/README.md

 I am happy to provide any of the above data, so please email me if you would like it.

-# 2. The Upper Severn
+# 2. Study area: The Upper Severn

 We examine three catchments towards the source of the River Severn: [Abermule](https://nrfa.ceh.ac.uk/data/station/info/54014) (flow gauge at: 86.8 m), [Dolwen](https://nrfa.ceh.ac.uk/data/station/info/54080) (147.3 m) and [Plynlimon Flume](https://nrfa.ceh.ac.uk/data/station/info/54022) (321.3 m).
 <img src="figures/upper_severn_catchments.png" width="700">